nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson3 - Introduction to SLIs, SLOs, and Error Budgets/README.md

 [![Service-Level Indicators (SLIs)](https://img.youtube.com/vi/LP93wsC1sYE/0.jpg)](https://www.youtube.com/watch?v=LP93wsC1sYE)

-We've just learned what SLOs are and how we can use them to set goals.
-But how do we know when we’ve reached that goal?
+How do we know when we’ve reached that goal?
 This is where *Service-Level Indicators* come in.

 > A **Service-Level Indicator (SLI)** is a specific metric used to measure the performance of a service.